-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers Leonardo da Vinci.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+L is for Leonardo da Vinci.

 Leonardo da Vinci

 E. H. Gombrich: In Florence there was one artist in particular for whom painting good paintings was not enough, no matter how beautiful they might be.
 And his were far and away the ﬁnest.
 He wanted to have a perfect understanding of all the things he painted and how they related to each other.
 This painter’s name was Leonardo da Vinci.
 He lived from 1452 to 1519 and was the son of a farm servant-girl.
 He wanted to know how a person looked when they cried and when they laughed, and also what the inside of a human body was like – the muscles, bones and sinews.
 So he asked hospitals to give him the bodies of people who had died, which he then dissected and explored.
 This was something quite unheard of at the time.

 And he did not stop there.
 He also looked at plants and animals in a new way and puzzled over what makes birds able to ﬂy.
 This led him to think about whether people, too, might not be able to ﬂy.
 He was the ﬁrst person to carry out an accurate and precise investigation into the possibility of constructing an artiﬁcial bird or ﬂying machine.
 And he was convinced that one day it would be done.